ZacSweers/barber/README.md

 Barber is your personal custom view stylist.

-* Simply annotate your fields using the `@StyledAttr` annotation
+* Simply annotate your fields using the `@StyledAttr` or `@AndroidAttr` annotations
 * Call the appropriate `Barber.style(this...)` variant
-* Let `Barber` take care of all the obtainStyledAttributes() and TypedArray boilerplate for you.
+* Let `Barber` take care of all the boilerplate for you.
 * Profit

 This library is heavily influenced by Jake Wharton's [Butterknife](https://github.com/JakeWharton/butterknife) library, and was actually [suggested to me](http://www.reddit.com/r/androiddev/comments/2ue4rm/i_want_to_learn_annotation_processing_but_cant/co7n093?context=3) by the man himself.

+Barber has two annotations that you use: `@StyledAttr` and `@AndroidAttr`.
+These can be used on either fields (if you want to keep the value) or methods (specifically, setters). `StyledAttr` is used for retrieving custom attrs for custom views. `@AndroidAttr` is used for retrieving values for attributes in the android namespace.

+The Barber class has 3 overloaded `style()` methods, so you can call the appropriate one from whichever constructor you prefer.
+Note that annotated fields or methods cannot be private, and must at least be package accessible.
+This is because Barber will generate a `**$$Barbershop` class in the same package as the target class.

 Usage
 -----

+#### StyledAttr

 Declare your styled attributes in your `attrs.xml`, like you normally would.
 For example:

 ```xml